-In order to capture the R&D Tax Credit, Form 6765 must be filled out.
-However, there are important steps to implement beforehand to ensure that you accurately fill out the form.
+To receive the R&D Tax Credit, you must complete Form 6765.
+However, there are important steps to follow beforehand to ensure that you accurately fill out the form.
 Not every job function can qualify for the credit!

 Does the Work Qualify?

 The first step to determining whether or not the work performed is deemed R&D worthy, is to identify if the work falls under the six R&D business components.
 I suggest reading that blog post for a deeper dive and a better foundational understanding.
 Once you’ve determined if the work does fall under one or more components, you must run it through the 4-Part Test, which is what this blog post is about.
 If the work passes all four parts, it is considered a Qualified Research Activity (QRA).
 To round it out, once you have determined your QRAs, then you can calculate your Qualified Research Expenses (QREs).